ghost-coin/ghost-coldstakepool/doc/vps_setup_example.md

 	~/ghost-binaries/ghost-cli -datadir=${HOME}/stakepoolDemoLive getblockchaininfo
 	lynx localhost:9000

-At this step, if no errors have occured, the pool is ready to go.
+At this step, if no errors have occured and ghostd is fully synced, the pool is ready to go.

-Pool's public key:
+Retrieve pool's public key:

 	cat ~/stakepoolDemoLive/stakepool/stakepool.json | grep pooladdress | cut -d '"' -f4